Azure Private Link for Azure SQL Database and Azure Synapse Analytics

 Use cases of Private Link for Azure SQL Database

 Clients can connect to the Private endpoint from the same virtual network, peered virtual network in same region, or via virtual network to virtual network connection across regions.
 Additionally, clients can connect from on-premises using ExpressRoute, private peering, or VPN tunneling.
-Below is a simplified diagram showing the common use cases.
+The following simplified diagram shows the common use cases.

 Configure virtual network peering to establish connectivity to the SQL Database from an Azure VM in a peered virtual network.